tasket/wyng-util-qubes/README.md

 2025-03-31: v0.9beta Python API & restore from snapshot

 2024-04-24: v0.9beta Support reflink (i.e. Btrfs, XFS) in addition to lvmthin.

-2024-03-30: v0.8beta Ease of use update.

-2023-07-19: v0.7beta Works with Wyng v0.8beta.

-2023-02-10: v0.4b Beta.
-Adds option passthrough and delete command.

-2023-02-03: v0.4a Adds verify & prune commands plus selection options for vms and sessions

-2023-01-28: v0.2a Alpha.
-Adds list command plus more detailed handling of metadata, session and passphrase options for Wyng 0.4a.

-2023-01-20: v0.1b Beta.
-Removes/resets a setting in existing VM when setting is not in the backup.

-2023-01-19: v0.1a Initial alpha

 ### Donations